-Starting with a salary of Rs 1000 a month, he went on to own an UPS company with 700 employees
+Starting with a salary of Rs 1,000 a month, he went on to own a Rs 350 crore turnover UPS company

 In power fluctuations, a pet peeve of everyone in Kolkata in the 1980s, Anup Agarwal saw an opportunity to burn the midnight oil and come up with a relay stabilizer that would launch him as an entrepreneur dealing in high-end electric solutions.